faranalytics/dialog/README.md

 Each participant in a Dialog orchestration must not directly mutate the state of another participant.
 Participants may emit messages and consume the messages of other participants and they may hold references to each other; however the mutation of an object held by one participant should _never_ directly mutate the state of an object held by another participant.
 This is an important characteristic of Dialog participants — they exhibit isolated state — modules exchange objects but never share references.
 For example, a VoIP participant may emit a `Metadata` object that contains information about a given incoming call that is consumed by other participants; however, _a subsequent mutation in the VoIP's `Metadata` must not mutate the `Metadata` in another participant._

-This strict separation of concerns ensures that participant state remains predictable and easy to reason about.
+This strict separation of concerns ensures that participant state remains predictable and easy for a _human_ to reason about.
+Likewise, the architecture is expected to be easy for LLMs to consume, as the LLM's attention can be focused on the pattern that is exhibited by the relevant participant.

 #### Data flow